-The Gratuity Act was passed in the year 1972 and covers employees engaged in mines, factories, oil fields, plantations, companies, ports and other such establishments which have more than ten employees.
-The gratuity amount, unlike provident fund, is wholly paid by the employer without any contribution from the employee.
+The payment of Gratuity Act was passed in the year 1972 and covers employees engaged in mines, factories, oil fields, plantations, companies, ports and other such establishments which have more than ten employees.
+The gratuity amount unlike provident fund is wholly paid by the employer without any contribution from the employee.

 Following are the situations when gratuity will be paid out.

 An employee retires

 An employee resigns after working for 5 years with a single employer

 An employee passes away or suffers disability due to illness or accident

 Formula for calculating gratuity

 Listed below are the components that go into calculating the gratuity amount.
 The amount is also dependent on the number of years served in the company and the last drawn salary.

 N = number of years of service in a company

 S = last drawn basic salary plus DA